jjsizemore/spotify-time-machine/LLM_CONTEXT.md

 ADDITIONAL FEATURES (if time permits):

-1. Audio previews directly in the application (currently not in `TrackItem`).
+1. Audio previews directly in the application (target for `TrackItem.tsx`).
 2. Sharing capabilities for playlists (basic implementation with `SharePlaylistButton` on custom playlist generator; could be expanded).
 3. Listening trends and statistics visualization (initial version on dashboard with `GenreTrendsVisualization` and `ListeningTrends`).
 4. Theme customization options (foundational CSS variables are in place, making this feasible).